yizongk/DOTAnalysis_Django/README.md

+This is Performance Management Unit (PMU) Django Web Apps repository

+Includes:
-This is Performance Indicator Web App, Django style.
+ * Indicator Web App, Django style.

         The first iteration is Access, then an attempt to migrate over to ASP.NET (Which failed dued to lack of support from IT in regards to using their Production Server to host the ASp.NET Web App), and now migrating to Django